PLCnext/EdgeDevices/FW_2022/Code/Influx2/Telegraf_Configuration.md

 13. Reboot your EPC

-14. As a result, you now should be able to track all available system-variables in your bucket "System".
+14. As a result, you now should be able to track all available system-variables in your bucket "System". <br>
 ![Telegraf_Explorer](../../images/Telegraf_Explorer.JPG) <br>

 15. You can use a pre-defined dashboard in InlfuxDB, called "System" with all a lot of relevant data already configured. <br>
     a.)
 Navigate to "Boards" and open up the "System" board. b.)
-You might have to set the name of your bucket (In my example "system" to each cell.)
+You might have to set the name of your bucket (In my example "system" to each cell.) <br>
     ![Board_SystemConf](../../images/Board_SystemConf.JPG) <br>

     ![Board_SystemConf2](../../images/Board_SystemConf2.JPG) <br>